bluedragonz/server-shield/README.md

 easy to install, hard to mess up, and makes your server instantly and effortlessly resilient to many basic and advanced attacks.

-All requirements automatically install and are kept up to date.
-You may change the update setting to also enable Server Shield's self-updating, or to disable all updates.
+Installation is easy and automatic updates take care of the rest.
 IP address and ethernet interface are automatically detected.
 Support for servers with multiple IP addresses will be added soon.

 Features